 This methodology does not apply.

 This methodology type does not apply to this statistical program.

 Data are extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

 Sales of agricultural products to other farms include the sales of livestock, poultry, feed and seed to other farms.
-They are estimated using data from the Net Farm Income series (record number 3473) and the Taxation Data Program (record ID 3447).
+They are estimated using data from the Net Farm Income series (record number 3473) and the Agriculture Taxation Data Program (record ID 3447).